melizalab/django-bird-colony/README.md

 2. Add additional users to the database.
 This is particularly useful if you want to allow specific users to reserve animals.
 3. If you want to change some of the boilerplate text on the entry forms, you'll need to install the app from source.
 The templates are found under `birds/templates/birds` in the source directory.

+### Development

+Recommend using [uv](https://docs.astral.sh/uv/) for development.

+Run `uv sync` to create a virtual environment and install dependencies. `uv sync --no-dev --frozen` for deployment.

+Testing: `uv run pytest`.
+Requires a test database, will use settings from `inventory/test/settings.py`.

 ### Changelog

 In the 0.4.0 release, the primary key for animal records became the animal's uuid.
 To migrate from previous version, data must be exported as JSON under the 0.3.999 release and then imported under 0.4.0